prabu72890/Smashy-Design-Front-End-dev-Assignment-/README.md

 # Smashy Design Front-End dev Assignment, Form Validation Project

-The web project demonstrates form validation using HTML, Sass (SCSS), and JavaScript.
+The web project demonstrates form validation using HTML, Sass (SCSS), and JavaScript for the Superstar method and HTML, CSS, and JavaScript for the Starter method.

 ## Table of Contents